Basketball phenom Zion Williamson takes celebrity status in stride

 Williamson recently has visited Clemson, Duke, North Carolina, South Carolina and Wofford.
 He’s open to all suitors, some of whom may include Arizona, Florida, Louisville, Kentucky, UCLA and UConn.

 To help wade through the noise, Williamson leans on his family and coaches for advice.
 He also talks with the players at the colleges he visits.

-South Carolina point guard P.J.
-Dozier, Clemson forwards Jaron Blossomgame and Elijah Thomas and a handful of players from North Carolina have all been sought out by the country’s No. 2 overall prospect in the class of 2018.
+South Carolina point guard PJ Dozier, Clemson forwards Jaron Blossomgame and Elijah Thomas and a handful of players from North Carolina have been sought out by the country’s No. 2 overall prospect in the 2018 class.

 None, however, have reached Williamson’s stratosphere, especially not in high school.